mtday/ai-challenge/README.md

 ## Update

-* The Ubuntu release that comes with the Jetson Nano developer kit image is slightly out-of-date.
+The Ubuntu release that comes with the Jetson Nano developer kit image is slightly out-of-date.
 Updated it via these commands:

 ```
 sudo apt update -y && sudo apt upgrade -y
+sudo apt autoremove -y
 ```

 ## Software Installs